 Nick's Trains is a family owned and operated business (whether they like it or not!)
-Nick, his son Frank, his sister Ellen, and his good friend George run the shop from 10 am until 6 pm, Mondays through Saturdays.
+Nick, his son Frank, and his good friend George run the shop from 10 am until 6 pm, Mondays through Saturdays.
 You might (extremely occasionally) find his wife or other children there.

 Our Business Philosophy

 Anybody can sell trains - but we sell customer service, too!
 Our goals are to give our customers sound advice about toy and model trains, stock or find the trains and train accessories they want, and repair trains properly.
 We want our customers to be pleased with their experience with us so that they come back time and time again.
 We also like to learn from our customers - what they need, what they are interested in, what they are building, and what they are collecting.
 This really helps us keep the shop properly stocked, and its fun!
 We also like to talk about trains - real ones and models - trade stories about what we saw and when, discuss the peculiarities of some products, speculate about what's on the horizon, etc. And, of course, there's politics!
 We have opinions like everyone else and we don't mind sharing them with you and listening to yours!